1957-1976 Longhorn Women’s Sports-The Struggle for equality

 #3 BETTY THOMPSON “NOR HELL A FURY LIKE A WOMAN SCORNED”

-This comment was sent in a letter to the UT President Spurr from Betty Thompson after he rejected the special committee’s recommendation in the Athletic Council to merge the women’s and men’s programs into one athletic department.
+Betty Thompson acts as a transition catalyst for Longhorn women’s sports from the Hiss doctrine to the Lopiano Renaissance.
+This comment was sent in a letter to UT President Spurr from Betty Thompson after he rejected the special committee’s recommendation in the Athletic Council to merge the women’s and men’s programs into one athletic department.
 Instead, the Athletic Council suggested a “separate and distinct” department for intercollegiate athletics for women.
 On the surface, this decision seems to be positive for the independence of women’s sports from men’s sports, but in reality, this decision made the success of the new intercollegiate women’s athletic department problematic.
-Starting from scratch to fund the Women’s Athletic department reduced the chances of building a successful women’s program.
+Starting from scratch to fund the Women’s Athletic Department reduced the chances of building a successful women’s program.
 Betty Thompson knew that success would require tremendous sacrifices from both the players and coaches.

 A link to Betty Thompson’s story of perseverance. https://www.texaslsn.org/betty-thompson

-Betty Thompson accepted the job as the interim athletic director for women despite all the perils that lied ahead for women’s intercollegiate sports at Texas.
+Betty Thompson accepted the job as the interim athletic director for women despite all the perils that llay ahead for women’s intercollegiate sports at Texas.
 One of Betty’s first jobs was to formulate the first budget request for the new Athletic department.
 By her estimates, the women’s program would need $94,850 for the first year.
 That budget request was less than the football program’s annual phone bill, but it was rejected and reduced to $50,000 with supplemental funds added from a voluntary student fee for women’s athletics.

 In addition to intercollegiate sports interim Woman’s Athletic Director, in 1973, Betty Thompson merged men and women intramurals into the “Division of Recreational Sports” with Betty Thompson as Director.